Forensic Accounting Degree

 Forensic Accountant Salary and Job Outlook

 Forensic accountants, like other accountants and auditors, are in particular demand as securities regulations change and the financial dealings of businesses and individuals come under more scrutiny.
-The US Bureau of Labor Statistics projects a job growth of about 11% for accountants and auditors from 2014 to 2024.1 The median annual salary for accountants and auditors was $67,190 as of 2015.1 Salaries can increase for those who move from the public to private sectors; accountants and auditors working in the finance and insurance industries tend to have the highest average annual salaries and reported a median annual wage of $71,760 in 2015.1
+The Bureau of Labor Statistics projects job growth of about 10% for accountants and auditors from 2016 to 2026.1 The median annual salary for accountants and auditors was $69,350 as of 2017.1 Salaries can increase for those who move from the public to the private sector; accountants and auditors working in the finance and insurance industries tend to have the highest average annual salaries and reported a median annual wage of $74,140 in 2017.1

 Frequently Asked Questions

-Question: Do you need a master’s degree in forensic accounting?
+Question: Do you need a master’s degree in forensic accounting to work in this field?

 Answer: While a master’s degree is not required, many employers prefer to hire individuals with advanced qualifications.
 Most undergraduate degrees in forensic accounting include a significant number of foundational courses in business to prepare students for graduate-level study in the future.